 After a few days, when you are ready to start cooking, peel and chop one large onion.
-Remove the beef from the fridge and discard the bag.
+Remove the beef from the fridge, and under cold running water, rinse the salt off of all sides.
+Discard the bag.

 Step 4 - Add the onions to the pot, then put the beef on top